 Ziv Goldfeld, assistant professor of electrical and computer engineering, recently received a U.S. National Science Foundation Early Career Development (NSF CAREER) Award from the Division of...
 Read more about Goldfeld receives NSF CAREER Award

 Ziv Goldfeld joined the School of Electrical and Computer Engineering at Cornell University as an assistant professor in July 2019.
-He is a a graduate field member in Computer Science, and the Center of Applied Mathematics.
-During the 2017-2019 academic years, he was a postdoctoral research fellow in the Laboratory for Information and Decision Systems (LIDS) of the Electrical Engineering and Computer Science Department at MIT.
+He is a graduate field member in Computer Science, Data Science, and the Center of Applied Mathematics at Cornell University.
+He is also a member of the Foundations of Information, Networks, and Decision Systems (FIND) group.
+During the 2017-2019 academic years, he was a postdoctoral research fellow in LIDS of the Electrical Engineering and Computer Science Department at MIT.
 Before that, Goldfeld graduated with a B.Sc., M.Sc. and Ph.D. (all summa cum laude) in Electrical and Computer Engineering from Ben Gurion University, Israel, in 2012, 2012 and 2017, respectively.

-Another focus is developing tools, rooted in information theory, for measuring the flow of information through deep neural networks (DDNs).
-The goal here is to explain the process by which DNNs progressively build representations of data—from crude and over-redundant representations in shallow layers to highly-clustered and interpretable ones in deeper layers—and to give the designer more control over that process.
-To that end, the project develops efficient estimators of information measures over the network (possibly via built-in dimensionality reduction techniques).
-Such estimators also lead to new visualization, optimization, and pruning methods of DDNs.
+Another focus is developing information-theoretic tools for measuring the flow of information through deep neural networks.
+The goal here is to explain the process by which deep nets progressively build representations of data—from crude and over-redundant representations in shallow layers to highly-clustered and interpretable ones in deeper layers—and to give the designer more control over that process.
+To that end, the project develops efficient estimators of information measures over the network (e.g., via built-in dimensionality reduction techniques).
+Such estimators also lead to new visualization, optimization, and pruning methods of deep neural networks.
 New instance-dependent generalization bounds based on information measures are also of interest.

-Additional research trajectories include causal machine learning and relation to the directed information functional, information-theoretic security, high-dimensional nonparametric estimation, and interacting particle systems.
+Additional research trajectories include causal inference and relations to the directed information functional, differential privacy, physical layer security, high-dimensional nonparametric estimation, and interacting particle systems.

 ECE 6970 - Statistical distances for modern machine learning (Fall 2019)